namhyung/uftrace/INSTALL.md

 =====

 To build uftrace, you need to install basic software development tools first - like gcc and make.
-And you also need to install dependent softwares.
+And you also need to install dependent packages.
 Please see DEPENDENCY section for more details.

 Once you have installed the required software(s), you need to run `configure` to set